ONSdigital/dp-zebedee-content/README.md

 # dp-zebedee-content

-Command line tool for generating the Zebedee-CMS directory structure and populating it with default content.
-Simply provide an absolute path to a directory for the generator to create the directory structure.
-In addition a personalised `/generated/run-cms.sh` is generated which can be used to run Zebedee in publishing/CMS mode using the dev local config.
+Command line helper tool for developer Zebedee-CMS set up.
+The script:
+ - Generates the required file system structure.
+ - Populates the CMS with basic content
+ - Generates a service account (required if running with the _CMD_ feature enabled.
+ - Generates a custom `run-cms.sh` for running Zebedee locally with typical developer configurations.

 ### Prerequisites
 - Go 1.10.2